z-adams/Tutorials/Pointers/pointers.md

 function, `some_other_func()`.
 Let's pretend this function needs 8 bytes of memory to do its work, so we just continue adding stack frames for each of our functions.
-When our program crashes and generates the stack trace above, this is what the stack trace looks like:
+When our program crashes and generates the stack trace above, this is what the call stack looks like:

 ![fig6](diagrams/fig6.svg)